Division of Fractions by Whole Numbers Word Problems Worksheets

-- Time to do a bunch of problems on your own without any prompts
+- Practice Worksheet - Time to do a bunch of problems on your own without any prompts or pictures.

 - Matching Worksheet - I know the units kind of give away the answers.
 At least you can see if the kids read well.